Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Introduction

 First pioneering studies related to central reconstructions can be found in \cite{LPR:00:SIAMJSciComp}, where the authors suggested to blend, in a $\WENO$-like fashion, polynomials of different degrees, allowing to overcome some difficulties of non-existence, non-positivity and dependence on the reconstruction point of the $\WENO$ linear weights.
 The idea has been further developed into the so-called $\CWENO$ reconstruction and exploited in multiple spatial dimensions, also in the case of adaptive mesh refinement and non-uniform grids \cite{BGFB:2020,ZhuQiu:2016,Baeza:19:CWENOglobalaverageweight,ZhouCai:08,ADER_CWENO}.
 The technique has also been exploited in finite difference schemes for Hamilton-Jacobi (HJ) equations on Cartesian meshes via dimensional splitting \cite{ZhuQiu:2017:HJ,ZhengShuQiu:2019:HJ}, as well as on general meshes \cite{ZhuQiu:2020:triHJ}.
 General results for establishing the convergence order of a $\CWENO$ reconstruction have been presented in \cite{CPSV:cweno,CSV19:cwenoz,SV:2020:CWAO}.

 In order to design the complete numerical method and achieve the final reconstruction via a signed distance function, some other techniques will be employed, including localization procedure \cite{PENG1999}, reinitialization \cite{SSO:1994,OshSet:1988,AMR:Saye:14} and distance function computation \cite{Zhao2005AFS}.
-All the codes have been written in C++, resorting to the P4EST library \cite{AMR:P4EST:11}, both for adaptive grid management and parallel implementation.